 Spine concept fit

 The key to this Fizik Antares R3 saddle working so well for me is that clearly I 'fit' its 'fit' - which in this case means I'm what the brand calls a 'Chameleon'.

-While the Fizik website saddle finder app doesn’t seem to make animalistic references these days, those of you who have been around a while will remember the animal pose adverts.
-The concept still very much holds value and makes it easier to filter down saddle choices, helping to lead you through the mindfield of saddles to narrow down the best for you, so it’s certainly worth giving it a whirl before committing headlong in to a purchase after reading this review.
+While the Fizik website saddle finder app doesn't seem to make animalistic references these days, those of you who have been around for a while will remember the animal pose adverts.
+The concept still very much holds value and makes it easier to filter down saddle choices, helping to lead you through the minefield of saddles to narrow down the best for you, so it's certainly worth giving it a whirl before committing headlong into a purchase after reading this review.

 The wide and slightly curved shape of the Antares saddle is a constant throughout the range, with just the construction materials changing.
 So even though you might consider your riding more sporting enthusiasts and less professional, you will in fact still find common ground with, according to the Fizik website, riders such as Chris Froome and Egan Bernal of Team Ineos.